AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/09.background-work/docs.en.md

  - Open recent apps menu (as showed on this screenshot):

- *On some OnePlus phones there is also a thing called App Auto-Launch which essentially prevents apps from working in the background.
-Please disable it for your app.*

  <img src="https://cdn.adguard.com/public/Adguard/kb/PicturesEN/android/onepluslock.png" width="300">

 - Lock AdGuard application:

 <img src="https://cdn.adguard.com/public/Adguard/kb/PicturesEN/android/oneplusdots.png" width="300">

+> On some OnePlus phones there is also a thing called App Auto-Launch which essentially prevents apps from working in the background.
+Please disable it for your app.

-One more thing to try:
+And here is one more thing to try:

- - Phone settings
- - Battery > Battery optimization and switch to the All apps list (Top menu) > Your app > Don’t optimize
+ - Open device settings > *Battery* > *Battery optimization* > switch to the *All apps* list (top menu) > choose your app > activate *Don’t optimize*

 <a id="Google"></a>